fattyuke/brkt-sdk-java/overview.md

 Sample Code
 -----------

-Here's some sample code that retrieves the list of image definitions from the server:
+Here's some sample code that updates the name of a billing group:

     String rootUri = "http://10.95.0.10";
     String macKey = "6e08558938f346038c61716ccb98dacf";